Diagnosing and Repairing Distributed Routing Configurations Using Selective Symbolic Simulation: Abstract

 \section{Abstract}

-Although substantial progress has been made in automatically verifying whether distributed routing configurations conform to certain requirements, diagnosing and repairing configuration errors remains manual and time-consuming.
+Although substantial progress has been made in automatically verifying whether distributed routing configurations comply with certain intents, diagnosing and repairing configuration errors remains manual and time-consuming.
 To fill this gap, we propose \system{}, a novel system for automatic routing configuration diagnosis and repair.
-Our key insight is that by selectively simulating variants of the given configuration in a symbolic way, we can find an intent-compliant variant, whose differences between the given configuration reveal the errors in the given configuration and suggest the patches.
-Building on this insight, we also design techniques to support complex scenarios (\eg, multiple protocol networks) and requirements (\eg, k-link failure tolerance).
-We implement a prototype of \system{} and evaluate its performance using networks of size $O(10) \sim O(1000)$ with synthetic real-world configurations.
-Results show that \system{} diagnoses and repairs errors for 1) all WAN configurations within 10 s and 2) all DCN configurations within 20 minutes.
+Our key insight is that by deriving a set of contracts that guarantees an intent-compliant variant of the erroneous configuration, we can systematically check for all contract violations in the configuration via symbolic simulation to pinpoint and repair the errors. \system{} also introduces a series of extensions to support complex configurations (\eg, ACL, route aggregation and multi-path routing), networks (\eg, underlay and overlay networks), and intents (\eg, $k$-link failure tolerance).
+We fully implement \system{} and evaluate its performance using real configurations from two major providers and synthesized configurations composed from their real errors and real-world topologies with different scales $O(10)$ to $O(1000)$.
+Results show that \system{} accurately and efficiently diagnoses and repairs real configuration errors (\ie, up to 20 seconds in real networks of $O(100)$ nodes and up to 15 minutes in synthesized networks of $O(1000)$ nodes).